Sita Sings the Blues: Critical response

 Since its release, Sita Sings the Blues has attracted limited but consistent acclaim from critics.
-Rotten Tomatoes reports that 100% of critics have given the film a positive review, based on 32 reviews, with an 8.27/10 review average.
+Rotten Tomatoes reports that 100% of critics have given the film a positive review, based on 32 reviews, with an 8.6/10 review average.
 The site's consensus reads: "A tour de force for filmmaker Nina Paley, Sita Sings the Blues gives the Ramayana its animated due with a visually vibrant, dazzlingly imaginative triumph".
-The film also holds a score of 94 on the review aggregator website Metacritic based on 11 reviews, indicating "Universal acclaim".
+The film also holds a score of 93 on the review aggregator website Metacritic based on 11 reviews, indicating "Universal acclaim".
+It is one of the 12 highest-rated animated films of all time on the site.

 Film critic Roger Ebert of the Chicago Sun-Times enthused, "I am enchanted.
 I am swept away.
 I am smiling from one end of the film to the other.
 It is astonishingly original.
 It brings together four entirely separate elements and combines them into a great whimsical chord...
 To get any film made is a miracle.
 To conceive of a film like this is a greater miracle."

 The New York Times also praised the film's ingenuity, commenting that "[it] evokes painting, collage, underground comic books, Mumbai musicals and 'Yellow Submarine' (for starters)," and praised Paley for her use of 2D animation: "A Pixar or DreamWorks extravaganza typically concludes with a phone book's worth of technical credits.
 Ms. Paley did everything in “Sita” — an amazingly eclectic, 82-minute tour de force — by herself."

 Although The Hollywood Reporter declared the film to be "a rather rarified effort that will probably appeal more to adults than to children," it described it as "charming" and commented that, "Arriving amidst a tidal wave of overblown and frequently charmless big studio efforts, "Sita Sings the Blues" is a welcome reminder that when it comes to animation bigger isn't necessarily better."

 The blog Sepia Mutiny reviewed the film noting that it has "lovely, highly stylized characters" and that Paley stayed "reasonably faithful" to the original story.